Heroes new logo

 Sources: National Library of Medicine and News Medical Life Sciences

-• Among 4- to 11-year-old American children surveyed, 65% have high levels of screen time and 37% have low levels of active play.
+• Among 4- to 11-year-old American children surveyed, 65% spend time on screens while only 37% spend time on active play.

 • Among 6- to 11-year-old American children surveyed, less than 40% meet the ideal amount of physical activity and screen time.